bikashdaga/my-links/README.md

 - [authconv](https://github.com/authcov/authcov) - Web app authorization coverage scanning -- `JavaScript`
 - [Autopsy](https://sleuthkit.org/autopsy/) - Great for grabbing artifacts for DIFR -- `closed source`
 - [Awesome Honeypots](https://github.com/paralax/awesome-honeypots) - Curated collection of honepots and honeypot resources -- `collection`
+- [Batfish](https://www.batfish.org/) - Feed your configs in and it finds errors and guarantees the correctness of planned or current network configurations and you can run analyses like which flows are/not permitted and shadowed rules -- `Java`
 - [bettercap](https://www.bettercap.org/) - Swiss Army knife for 802.11, BlueTooth, and Ethernet networks reconnaissance and attacks -- `Golang`
 - [Brida](https://github.com/federicodotta/Brida) - Bridge between Burp Suite & Frida, lets you use and manipulate applications own methods while tampering the traffic exchanged between the applications and their back-end services/servers -- `various lang`
 - [bro](https://github.com/bro/bro) - Framework for network analysis and security monitoring -- `C++`
 - [Building Security In Maturity Model (BSIMM)](https://www.bsimm.com/) - A BSIMM assessment empowers you to analyze and benchmark your software security program against 100+ organizations across several industry verticals.
 It’s an objective, data-driven analysis from which to base decisions of resources, time, budget, and priorities as you seek to improve your security posture -- `article`
+- [Burp Suite Community Edition](https://portswigger.net/burp/communitydownload) - Free version of the web sec tool -- `various lang`
 - [CALDERA](https://github.com/mitre/caldera) - Automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks -- `Python`
 - [Checkov](https://www.checkov.io/) - Scans cloud infrastructure provisioned using Terraform, Cloudformation or Kubernetes and detects security and compliance misconfigurations, similar to a sub-component of Twistlock, Policy as Code -- `Golang`
 - [cherrytree](https://www.giuspen.com/cherrytree/) - Hierarchical note taking application, excellent for red team / pentest notes -- `Python`